fmemis/VFN-Travel/README.md

 # VFN-Travel
-An airbnb type site built for educational purposes.
+An airbnb-like website built for educational purposes.

+## Project description:
+Created an airbnb-like website